TeamsAdminSamples/PowerShell/ExchOnPremMeetingMigration/README.md

 # Exchange On Premise Meeting Migration

 The script can be used to migrate Skype for Business to Teams meeting for a user.
 This is a proof of concept how to use EWS APIs to programmatically update Skype on-prem meetings to Teams Meetings.
-Not production-ready code yet it still has the most important element: How to connect to exchange and do the actual conversion.
+Not production-ready code yet.

+It still has the most important element: How to connect to exchange and do the actual conversion.

 # Pre-Requisites :